Workshops and training

 Territory recognition session during a workshop in the Sierra de Zongolica.

-People and Plants workshops, webinars and training programs can be structured in very different ways and can serve a wide range of objectives.
+People and Plants workshops and training programs can be structured in very different ways and can serve a wide range of objectives.
 Examples include those that bring people together to discuss research and conservation priorities, share research results and disseminate Knowledge Exchange Tools, exchange farming, forest management, and conservation practices and lessons across regions, and discuss policy developments and views on existing laws.
 Our intercultural training programs bridge indigenous and western concepts of science and learning, and strengthen and complement indigenous skills, practices, and knowledge.

 Students from the Tropical Research Center (CITRO) walk through a community managed forest in Oaxaca, during a field practice.
 (Photo: Gabriela Alvarez)